This post was last updated on March 6th, 2023.

 Long blog content is more likely to get shared.
 It’s more likely to rank in Google.
 It’s more likely to get you more readers.

-The Medium research shows that long content can either be the best-performing content – or the worst-performing content.
+The Medium research shows that long content can be either the best-performing or the worst-performing content.

 If you want your content to work, there are 4 pieces of advice you need to follow: